-- a.
-Shut down engine, and open engine compartment access hood to "lowest level".
+- Shutdown the engine and open engine compartment access hood to lowest level.
 Refer to illustration opposite. - b.
-Loosen compressor mounting hardware (B), and push compressor towards engine to release tension. - c.
+Loosen compressor mounting hardware (B) and push compressor towards engine to release tension. - c.
 Remove belt (A). - d.
 Install new belt (A) on pulleys. - e.
-Pry compressor away from engine so that a force of 8 to 12 lbf (35 55 N) deflects the belt (A) 3/16 inch (5 mm) at mid-span. - f.
+Pry compressor away from engine so that a force of 8 to 12 lbf (35-55 N) deflects the belt (A) 3/16 inch (5 mm) at mid-span. - f.
 Tighten compressor mounting hardware (B). - g.
-Re-check tension, and re-adjust as required.
+Recheck tension and re-adjust as required.